oceanprotocol/docs/content/tutorials/allow-deny-lists.md

 ![Sign Metamask transaction](images/allow-deny-lists/metamask-transaction.png)

-When the process of updating the allow or deny lists is complete you will a success message.
+When the process of updating the allow or deny lists is complete you will receive a success message.

 ![Update allow or deny list success](images/allow-deny-lists/update-success.png)